ncatlab/nlab-content/pages/314.md

 ## Commutativity of limits with colimits ##

 In general limits do not commute with colimits.
-But under a number of special conditions of iinterest they do.
+But under a number of special conditions of interest they do.
 More on that at [[commutativity of limits and colimits]].